-The operations in Pomerania in 1758 started as a nightmare.
+The operations in Pomerania in 1758 started as a nightmare for the Swedes.
 Winter was so rude that thick ice formed over the strait separating the Island of Rügen from Western Pomerania, thus making the small Swedish force (2,000 men with 20 field guns) occupying the island very vulnerable.
 They continuously had to break the ice between Rügen and the mainland to prevent the passage of the Prussians.

-On January 2, Lehwaldt crossed the Peene at the head of a small Prussian army and advanced into Pomerania.
+On January 2, Lehwaldt crossed the Peene at the head of his small army and advanced into Pomerania.
 Meanwhile, Lieutenant-General Schorlemer occupied Wolgast.

 On January 4, Anklam capitulated and the Swedish garrison, consisting of 3 officers and 94 men, surrendered as prisoners of war.

 By January 6, Lehwaldt had recovered most of Prussian-Pomerania and completely bottled up the Swedes in Stralsund and Rügen Island.
 Most of the Swedish army had retired to Rügen Island, only a small garrison defended Stralsund while a small detachment still occupied the entrenchments of Peenemünde.
 During their advance, the Prussian columns had captured important depots at Anklam and Greifswald, 42 vessels and 3,000 Swedes.
 Mecklenburg was now left alone to feel the wrath of Prussia.

 On January 10, Lehwaldt invested Stralsund, blockading the town.
 His vanguard took position between Niederhof, Borgwallsee and Prohn and established outposts near the fortress.
 The main body occupied a line extending from Niederhof, by Elmernhorst, Steinhagen, Starkow, up to Barth.
 Furthermore, a Prussian force (8 sqns of Schorlemmer Dragoons, 3 sqns of Malachowski Hussars, 2 sqns of Ruesch Hussars and Grenadier Battalion Kleist) under the Prince of Holstein advanced into the Duchy of Mecklenburg, which had allied to the Swedes, and levied considerable contributions.

 By January 19, some 400 guns were mounted on the walls of Stralsund because von Rosen expected a Prussian attack.

 Indeed, by January 20, the Prussians had completely surrounded Stralsund on the land-side.
 The foremost Prussian line outside of Stralsund went through the villages of Niederhof, Elmenhorst, Steinhagen, Starkow and Barth.
 Lehwaldt had established the Prussian headquarters at Greifswald.
 The Swedish field army had to improve the fortifications of Stralsund.
 This work had already been initiated in the last months of 1757 under the supervision of Lieutenant-Colonel Karl Adam von Blessingh.
 The old bastions were repaired, new batteries were erected and walls were elevated with wooden palisades whenever wood could be transported to Stralsund.
 Redoubts were erected near the Tribseerthor (one of the gates), other redoubts added, and entrenchments built on the "Franken side" of the fortress.
 The Marquis Marc René de Montalembert, the current French attaché to the Swedish army, supervised the construction of modern redoubts on the "Knieper side" of the defence works, an initiative that the Swedish officers did not appreciate.

-On January 27, the Prince of Holstein's Corps took possession of Wismar.
+On January 27, the Prince of Holstein's Corps took possession of Wismar in Mecklenburg.